Alistair-Bell/MAGE-Engine/Mage/Externals/Readme.md

 # Externals

-These libraries help power the MAGE engine and I am thankful for the authors of these external libraries for making them free and open source for the public
+These libraries help power the Mage Engine and I am thankful for the authors of these external libraries for making them free and open source for the public

 ## glfw3
 - Maintained under `zlib` license